SolbiatiAlessandro/TODAG/docs/development.rst

   -> how many different tasks of different kind are there -> how much did I work today?
 Day recap

+-> single note feature, instead of editing on the terminal, why no having a actual text file that I edit with vim?

 GAE TIME
 dashboard now is being built on a webapp (read more here http://www.lessand.ro/10/post)